Skip to main content

 Ways to Avoid Deposit

-• Letter of credit from previous provider (12 months payment history)
+• Letter of credit from previous provider (2 years service, 12 months on-time)

 • Age 65+ with no delinquent balance